 - R v C & others (Sheffield CC, 2018): Led by King’s Counsel in a multi-handed murder trial representing the first defendant in a case involving multiple disclosure issues.

 Joanne can provide advice and representation on matters arising from criminal proceedings, including civil orders.

 Joanne has acted on behalf of companies and directors accused of multiple breaches of health and safety regulations.
 She has recently represented a company in proceedings arising from environmental harm.
 Joanne can provide advice and representation to companies and individuals facing alleged breaches of environmental law and health and safety regulations.

 Appointments and Memberships

-Joanne was the Chair of the Young Barristers’ Committee (2021) of the Bar Council of England and Wales.
-In this role, Joanne represented the interests of all barristers in their first seven years in practice in England and Wales.
-This involved liaising with stakeholders as well as Members of Parliament, Government agencies, and the judiciary on matters including legislative reform, coronavirus recovery and remuneration.
+In 2021, Joanne was the Chair of the Young Barristers’ Committee of the Bar Council of England and Wales (YBC).
+In this role, Joanne represented the interests of all barristers in their first seven years in practice.
+Joanne worked on a number of key issues for the Bar, including legislative reform, coronavirus recovery and remuneration.